jaakkytt/dst-server-status-bot/README.md

 # Don't Starve Together Server Status Bot

-A Discord bot that shows the current season and player count on a Don't Starve Together dedicated server.
+A Discord bot that shows the current season state and player count on a Don't Starve Together dedicated server.

 ## Features

 - The bot is `🟢Online` when there are players on the server and `🌙Idle` when there are none.
-- Bot activity status message displays the current season, current day in season and total days in the season.
+- Bot activity status message displays the current season, current day in season, day phase, and total days in the season.
 - When there are players online, the status message also includes the number of players.

 Example status messages:
-  - `🍂Autumn day 7/20`
+  - `🍂Autumn ☀️Day 7/20`
-  - `❄️Winter day 8/12 🧍2`
+  - `❄️Winter ☀️Day 8/12 🧍2`
-  - `🌸Spring day 5/20 🧍3`
+  - `🌸Spring 🌙Night 5/20 🧍3`
-  - `☀️Summer day 1/12`
+  - `☀️Summer 🌄Dusk 1/12`

 ## Installation